dav-par/eng114_DevOps/Documentation/docs/docker.md

     - `-f` to force it
 - `docker exec -it <<CONTAINER ID>> bash`
     - runs bash on the container
+- `docker images`
+    - shows you the images you have downloaded
+- start
+- stop
+- exit
+- terminate

 ## notes
 - use `alias docker="winpty docker"` if `docker` command isn't working